 1940s Hose History

 To wear stockings, especially with seams, was just part of their wardrobe.
-Sundays were often the only days women wore their stockings.
+During the war, however, Sundays were often the only days women wore their stockings.
 The government went so far as to ask churches to tell women it was alright to attend without stockings.